-The three traditional sets of complimentary colors, as derived from the Red-Yellow-Blue color model, are red and green, yellow and purple, and orange and blue.
 You can see them positioned opposite one another on the color wheel above.
-(Other color models produce different complements; in the additive model of color, the complements are green and magenta, red and cyan, and blue and yellow (Ikea, anyone?).)
+Other color models produce different complements; in the additive model of color, the complements are green and magenta, red and cyan, and blue and yellow (IKEA, anyone?).

 Complementary colors, when used together in color schemes, are especially dynamic and pleasing to the eye.
 This is because different types of cones (the photoreceptor cells in your eye that contribute to color vision) perceive different colors of light.
 If you stare for a long time at a block of color and then quickly look at a white wall, you’ll see a light afterimage in the opposite, or complementary, color.

 So what does this mean for the decorator?
 It means that combinations of complementary colors are especially dynamic together, since they play up each other’s intensity.
 A tiny bit of orange really pops in a blue room (and vice versa) because your eye wants to see that color.
-A combination of two complimentary colors may be perceived as soothing or balanced, since it simultaneously stimulates different parts of the eye.
+A combination of two complementary colors may be perceived as soothing or balanced, since it simultaneously stimulates different parts of the eye.
 Don’t believe me?
 Check out some of the examples below.